typesafehub/scalalogging/README.md

     libraryDependencies += "com.typesafe" %% "scalalogging-slf4j" % "0.4.0-SNAPSHOT" cross CrossVersion.full

 Contribution policy
 -------------------

 Contributions via GitHub pull requests are gladly accepted from their original author.
-Before we can accept pull requests, you will need to agree to the <a href="http://www.typesafe.com/contribute/cla">Typesafe Contributor License Agreement</a> online, using your GitHub account - it takes 30 seconds.
+Before we can accept pull requests, you will need to agree to the <a href="http://www.typesafe.com/contribute/cla">Typesafe Contributor License Agreement</a> online, using your GitHub account.

 License
 -------